atomicals-community/AIPs/AIPs/aip-1.md

 ### `type` header

 The `type` header specifies the type of AIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ARC).
+If the track is Standards please include the subcategory (core, networking, interface, or application).

 ### `category` header